Energy. Economy. Wellness. Integration. Equity.

 Design in the District goes beyond beauty.
 Meeting the challenges of climate change, a regional housing crisis, and safer streets through our buildings, landscapes, and communities has never been more urgent.
 In 2020, DesignDC will give attendees the tools and solutions they need for comprehensive design strategies that integrate sustainability, equity, wellness, adaptability, and more.

-DesignDC 2020 looks to highlight climate action, housing, and safety as critically urgent topics for society; as well as the role designers play as drivers for impactful change.
-Special consideration will be given to classroom presentations and guided tours that address one or more of the following measures:
+Join us as we highlight climate action, housing, and safety as critically urgent topics for society; as well as the role designers play as drivers for impactful change.
+DesignDC 2020 will feature presentations and guided tours that address the following measures:

 1. Design for Integration: What is the big idea behind your process, project, or case study and how did sustainability inform your design concept?